How does a Cavity Form?

-In stage one, the tooth begins to show signs of strain from the attack of sugars and acids, and white spots will begin to materialize just below the surface of the enamel.
-These white spots are representative of the demineralization of the tooth and can be easy to miss because they’re likely to occur on your child’s molars.
+White spots can be an early sign of tooth decay.
+This happens due to the attack of sugars and acids.
+These spots will begin to materialize just below the surface of the enamel.
+Its representative of the demineralization of the tooth and can be easy to miss to the naked eye.
 A dental exam, of course, is designed to catch such cavities!
-Can you see why regular visits to the dentist are recommended?
-As mentioned previously, at this stage, the cavity can be repaired without the need to excavate the tooth.
+Dr. Jonathan Hale, DDS, can identify and repair without any problems during this stage!

-Stage two marks the beginning of the end for the surface enamel that is being attacked.
+The decay attacks the enamel of your tooth.
 Initially, the tooth erodes from the underside outward, so the outer enamel will still be intact for the first half of this second stage.
-Once the cavity breaks through the surface of the enamel, there is no turning back, and your child will need to have the cavity corrected with a filling.
+Once the cavity breaks through the surface of the enamel, there is no turning back.
+At this point, a composite filling is necessary.

-If a cavity were to progress beyond stage two without you knowing, you’d tend become aware of it when it started to hit stage three because it would probably start to cause some pain.
-At this level, the cavity begins to eat away at the second level of tooth material that lies beneath the enamel: the dentin.
-A filling can still be used to stop the onslaught of bacteria assaulting the tooth in order to prevent the cavity from reaching the tooth’s most critical component: the pulp.
+Dentin Decay.
+If a cavity unknowingly progresses beyond stage two, it wouldn’t take long before sensitivity in that tooth, or surrounding teeth develop.
+At this level, the cavity begins to eat away at the second level of tooth material beneath the enamel: the dentin.
+Still, at this stage, Dr. Hale will propose a filling to restore the tooth and prevent the cavity from reaching the tooth’s most critical component: the pulp.

-Once the cavity reaches the pulp, it’s going to hurt.
-A lot.
-So if you’ve unfortunately missed all the signs to this point, a screaming child or moaning teenager will certainly let you know there is a big problem.
-Stage four is serious, and a root canal is the only option of treatment at this stage, save for a complete extraction.
+Involvement of The Pulp.
+Once the cavity reaches the pulp, it’s going to hurt—a lot.
+So, if you’ve unfortunately missed all the signs to this point, a screaming child, moaning teenager, or grumpy adult will undoubtedly show more obvious signs of pain.
+Stage four is severe, and a root canal is the only treatment option, save for complete extraction.